NERanger/denso_robot_ros/README.md

 ## others

-1. these 2 errors can be ignored
+These 2 errors can be ignored

 > [ERROR] [1553080074.135850]: Execution failed: [Errno 2] No such file or directory